victorgregoriosuse/devsecops-tools/README.md

 docker-compose up -d
 ```

-SonarQube will be available at [http://localhost:9000](http://localhost:9000).
+* SonarQube will be available at [http://localhost:9000](http://localhost:9000).
+* Login and change the admin password from the default.
+* Configure an access token at [http://localhost:9000/account/security](http://localhost:9000/account/security).

 ### 2. Scan Image and Import to SonarQube